curateteaching/digitalpedagogy/keywords/network.md

 Description:

 Readers may adopt the connectivist approach used here in an online or hybrid course.
 Connectivism is a learning model developed by George Siemens and Stephen Downes.
 It emerged as previous theories of behaviorism, cognitivism and constructivism failed to explain distributed socially-networked learning.
 This artifact is a connectivist MOOC about connectivism.
-The [principles of connectivism](http://www.elearnspace.org/Articles/connectivism.htm) include that learning benefits from diversity of opinions, that the process of forming connections is more important than collecting knowledge, and that nurturing connections supports future learning of the unknowable unknown. [“How This Course Works”](http://cck11.mooc.ca/how.htm) is that participants aggregate, remix, repurpose and feed forward.
+The [principles of connectivism](http://www.elearnspace.org/Articles/connectivism.htm) include that learning benefits from diversity of opinions, that the process of forming connections is more important than collecting knowledge, and that nurturing connections supports future learning of the unknowable unknown (Siemens, "Connectivism"). [“How This Course Works”](http://cck11.mooc.ca/how.htm) is that participants aggregate, remix, repurpose and feed forward.
 The value is not content or assignments/activities suggested by facilitators, but what the participants themselves make of it - facilitators share an [aggregation of feeds from participant blogs/tweets](http://cck11.mooc.ca/feeds.htm).
 See sample [daily newsletter](http://cck11.mooc.ca/archive/11/04_01_newsletter.htm), incorporating participant content as well as facilitator-led activities.